Judith Durham: The Seekers

-The Seekers consisted of Durham, Athol Guy, Bruce Woodley and Keith Potger, an ABC radio producer.
+The Seekers consisted of Durham, Athol Guy, Bruce Woodley and Keith Potger, an ABC (Australian Broadcasting Corp.) radio producer.
 Through Potger's position the three were able to make a demo tape in their spare time.
 This was given to W&G Records, which wanted another sample of Durham's voice before agreeing to record a Jazz Preachers' album.
 W&G instead signed the Seekers for an album, Introducing the Seekers, in 1963.
 Durham, however, recorded two other songs with the Jazz Preachers, "Muddy Water" (which appeared on their album Jazz from the Pulpit) and "Trombone Frankie" (an adapted version of Bessie Smith's "Trombone Cholly").

 In early 1964, the Seekers sailed to the United Kingdom on SS Fairsky on which the group provided the musical entertainment.
-Originally they had planned to return after ten weeks, but they received a steady stream of bookings through the Grade Agency because they had sent the agency a copy of their first album.
-On 4 November 1964 at EMI's Abbey Road Studios, the Seekers recorded "I'll Never Find Another You".
+Originally, they had planned to return after 10 weeks, but they received a steady stream of bookings through the Grade Agency because they had sent the agency a copy of their first album.
+On 4 November 1964 at EMI's Abbey Road Studios, the Seekers recorded "I'll Never Find Another You", written and produced by Tom Springfield.
 In February 1965, the song reached number one in the UK and Australia.
 The group had further Top 10 hits with "A World of Our Own", "Morningtown Ride" and "Someday, One Day".
 "Georgy Girl" reached number two (Billboard chart) and number one (Cashbox chart) in the United States.
 "The Carnival Is Over" is still one of the top 50 best-selling singles in the UK.

-On 12 March 1967, the Seekers set an official all-time Australian record when more than 200,000 people (nearly one tenth of the city's entire population at that time) flocked to their performance at the Sidney Myer Music Bowl in Melbourne, Australia.
+On 12 March 1967, the Seekers set an official all-time Australian record when more than 200,000 people (nearly one tenth of the city's entire population at that time) flocked to their performance at the Sidney Myer Music Bowl in Melbourne.
 Their TV special The Seekers Down Under scored the biggest TV audience ever (with a 67 rating), and early in 1968 they were all awarded the nation's top honour as "Australians of the Year 1967".
-On a tour of New Zealand in February 1968, Durham advised the group that she was leaving the Seekers and left in July 1968.
+On a tour of New Zealand in February 1968, Durham advised the group that she was leaving the Seekers to pursue a solo career.
+In a 2016 interview on ABC’s One Plus One, she explained that she also wished to marry before the age of 25 and anticipated that marriage and family responsibilities would limit her ability to continue performing.
+This, along with her desire to pursue her passion of jazz and gospel music, led her to decide to go solo.
+Their last concert before Durham left the group was on a live BBC production on 7 July when they performed many of their hits.